Lontronix/EnvironmentAction/README.md

 ## Installation

-This macro is installed like any other Swift Package, just add this to the dependencies section of your Package.swift file
+This macro is installed like any other Swift Package, just add this to the dependencies section of your Package.swift file:

 ```
 .package(url: "https://github.com/lontronix/EnvironmentAction", branch: "main")